thisisAranya/Clinical-LLM-API/README.md

-# Simple MedQA-GPT: GPT tailored for medical Q&A
+# Simple MedQA-GPT: GPT Tailored for Medical Q&A

 This project demonstrates the end-to-end workflow of fine-tuning a lightweight GPT-2 model for clinical question answering and deploying it as a REST API.

 ## ✨ Features

 - Fine-tunes a **GPT-2** model on custom clinical QA data
-- Uses Hugging Face `Trainer` for simple supervised learning
+- Uses Hugging Face `Trainer` within a Jupyter Notebook
-- FastAPI backend serves real-time inference
+- FastAPI backend for real-time inference
 - Dockerized setup for easy deployment

 ---